ywangd/stash/README.md

     * `quicklook.py` - iOS quick look for files of known types
     * `rm.py` - delete (remove) file
     * `scp.py` - Copy files from/to remote servers.
+    * `selfupdate.py` - Update StaSh from its GitHub repo
     * `sha1sum.py` - Print of check SHA1 checksums
     * `sha256sum.py` - Print of check SHA256 checksums
     * `sort.py` - Sort a list, also see unique